wavefrontHQ/docs/pages/doc/alerts_managing.md

 summary: Learn how to manage alerts.
 ---

-You can view alert history and snooze and unsnooze alerts.
+You can create and edit alerts, view alert history, and snooze and unsnooze alerts.

-For additional details about how alerts work in Wavefront, see [Alert States and Lifecycle](alerts_states_lifecycle.html).
+For details about how alerts work in Wavefront, see [Alert States and Lifecycle](alerts_states_lifecycle.html).

 To view and manage alerts, click the **Alerts** button or select **Browse > Alerts**.